Author: Social Media

 The NATO Youth Peace Manifesto Presented to the Dutch Ministry of Foreign Affairs

 We are proud to share that the NATO Youth Peace Manifesto, to which Rotaract Den Haag-Scheveningen proudly contributed, has been officially handed over to the Dutch Ministry of Foreign Affairs.
-The presentation took place in The Hague, where the manifesto was delivered to the Dutch

 Youth Peace Summit 2025 – Young Voices for a Peaceful Future